 Commit conventions

 Commit conventions allow your team to add more semantic meaning to your git history.
-This e.g. includes type
+This e.g. includes type, scope or breaking changes.

 With this additional information tools can derive useful human-readable information for releases of your project.
 Some examples are